kawaiimeowaa/pet-projects/README.md

 # pet-projects
-A collection of small, goofy pet projects.
+A collection of small, silly pet projects.
 Testing ideas, breaking code, and learning from scratch.
 Don't judge too hard! :)